rocky-linux/createhdds/README.md

 ## Usage

 Most usage information can be seen in the help text - just run `createhdds.py -h` for an overview of the subcommands available, and `createhdds.py (subcommand) -h` for help on a subcommand.
 To put it simply, the most common usage is simply to run `createhdds.py all -c`.
 This will create all the currently-expected images (that are arch-compatible with the host you are running `createhdds` on) that have not already been created, and recreate any that need recreating (images can have a 'maximum age' causing them to be rebuilt by `all` when they're older than that age, and images also have a 'version' - if the image's 'version' is bumped by the maintainers, `all` will rebuild it).
 It will also remove any image files that are present that aren't expected to be present - usually images for old releases that are no longer tested, or images we've simply stopped using.
-In a typical deployment of a Fedora openQA instance, the admin should set things up so the git checkout is updated and `createhdds.py all -c` is run regularly - say, once a day (and probably not while tests are being run).
+In a typical deployment of a Rocky Linux openQA instance, the admin should set things up so the git checkout is updated and `createhdds.py all -c` is run regularly - say, once a day (and probably not while tests are being run).

 `createhdds.py check` will just check whether all expected images are present and up-to-date.
 If all images are present but some are outdated, it will exit 1.
 If some images are entirely missing, it will exit 2.
 This can be handy for use with things like Ansible (so you can run the check to decide whether you need to run the creation, and thus avoid spurious 'changed' statuses).

 There are also individual subcommands for each of the named 'image groups', allowing you to create just the image(s) from that group.
 For image groups which usually generate multiple images, the subcommand will have arguments that let you restrict creation to just a subset of those images (and for virt-install type images, you can create the image(s) for a different release than would usually be the case, too).

-In `all` mode, and in single-image mode if you do not pass `--release`, createhdds can decide what releases to build images for, for those image groups that include an installed Fedora release (the virt-install type images).
+In `all` mode, and in single-image mode if you do not pass `--release`, createhdds can decide what releases to build images for, for those image groups that include an installed Rocky Linux release (the virt-install type images).
 A virt-install type image group can specify the releases to build images for absolutely (by giving the release numbers as positive integers), or relative to the next pending release (by giving the release numbers as negative integers).
 When it encounters one of these 'relative' release numbers, `createhdds` uses [fedfind](https://www.happyassassin.net/fedfind) to discover the 'current' release, and adds 1 to that (to find the 'pending' release).
 Just in case anything goes wrong with this, or you need to override it for some reason, the `--nextrel` argument is available for relevant subcommands to explicitly specify the 'next release'.

 ## Specifying images / 'image groups': `hdds.json` and `.commands` files